Sllump/website/README.md

-# Slump Admin Panel & Website
+# Admin Panel & Website

 A custom admin panel and website backend for managing user accounts, site content, and more—built with PHP, PDO/MySQL, and a jet-black cyberpunk aesthetic.